 Celtic Christianity originated in Egypt, Syria and the British Isles and was eventually forced into non-existence by the Roman Catholic Church in about the 7th century after Christ.
 This branch of Christianity used both cross and crucifix in its highly stylized Celtic designs. although the stylized cross was the more common by far.

 Christ on display

 It was in the Orthodox churches of the East where the crucifixion of Christ was first portrayed.
 The Monothelite and Monophysite heresies were causing problems for the Church.
 The proponents of the Monothelite heresy believed that Christ was only divine and not human and the Monophysite heretics believed that Christ was half God and half man.
 In order to deeply entrench the dogma that Christ was both completely human and completely God, Christ was depicted as hanging from the cross.
-Here we see the first root of the debate for crucifix vs cross.
-This was continued in the Rabbula gospels.

 The Rabbula Gospels

 The Rabbula Gospels, written in 586CE carried the first depiction of Christ on the cross and although it was not completely realistic, it would be the inspiration for many to come.
 Remember also that by this time the cross would have been used widely in the church, therefore it would naturally be rendered as a stake with a cross bar.